Navigation and service

 Counter-intelligence

 The world of espionage is mysterious.
-Foreign intelligence services act in secret.
-Their aim is always to obtain sensitive information.
-However, they are also involved in state terrorism, influence and disinformation, or sabotage, and they acquire components and know-how for the production of weapons of mass destruction.
-The German domestic intelligence services investigate illegal activities by foreign powers in and against Germany so that such activities can be stopped.
+Foreign intelligence services conduct their activities in secret.
+Their aim is to gather sensitive information.
+However, they are also involved in state terrorism, carry out influence and disinformation operations, commit acts of sabotage or use their expertise to acquire components and know-how for the production of weapons of mass destruction.
+The German domestic intelligence services are tasked with investigating and preventing all illegitimate and illegal activities by foreign states and their intelligence services in and against Germany.

-Diplomats collect publicly available information to brief their governments about current events and long-term developments as well as to promote the relations between their home countries and their host country.
+All foreign governments rely on information on other countries to develop their policies, respond to global crises or to advance their own global political ambitions.
+For this, diplomats publicly collect available information to brief their governments about current affairs and long-term developments as well as to promote relations between their home countries and their host country.

-Many countries have diplomatic and consular representations in Germany, some of which house “legal residencies”.
-The term refers to bases used by foreign intelligence services in their host countries under cover of one of their own countries’ official (e.g. embassy, consulate general) or semi-official (e.g. press agency, airline) missions.
+Many countries have diplomatic and consular representations in Germany, some of which house "legal residencies".
+This term refers to bases used by foreign intelligence services in host countries.
+They are under cover stations, which can be situated in one of their own countries' official (e.g. embassy, consulate general) or semi-official (e.g. press agency, airline) missions.

 Fields of action

-Intelligence services obtain a large part of their information from open sources.
-They regularly analyse the media and specialised publications in their target countries.
-A resource of information that is traditionally of particular importance in espionage are human sources.
+Intelligence services obtain a large part of information from open sources.
+For this, they regularly analyse media and specialised publications in target countries.

-Foreign intelligence services are especially interested in people who seem suitable as sources of information in the long term.
-Important criteria when choosing these targets are, for instance, the access they currently have to valuable information and their career prospects.
-Therefore, foreign intelligence services often focus on people who work in the parliamentary sphere, ministries, public authorities and companies as well as in research and science, but members of the armed forces may also be of interest to them.
+A further important resource for espionage activities are human sources.
+Foreign intel-ligence services have a special interest in persons, who seem suitable as long term sources of information.
+Important criteria when choosing prospective targets are, for instance, access to valuable information and people of influence or career prospects.
+Therefore, foreign intelligence services often focus on people employed in the parliamentary sector, ministries, public authorities and companies as well as in research and science, but also members of the armed forces.

 Influence and disinformation

-In addition to classic espionage, the last few years have increasingly seen influence activities.
-By means of disinformation and propaganda, other states – also with the help of their intelligence services – intend to exert influence on public opinion as well as on decision-makers in politics, business and science.
-Their aim is to damage public trust in the rule of law, in state institutions and representatives as well as in independent media.
-At the same time, foreign actors wish to extend their possibilities of exercising influence.
+In addition to classic espionage, the past few years have seen a vast increase of foreign influence activities.
+By means of disinformation and propaganda, other states – with the help of their intelligence services – try to influence public opinion as well as exert pressure on decision-makers in politics, business and science.
+Their aim is to lastingly damage public trust in the rule of law, state institutions and representatives as well as erode trust in independent media.
+At the same time, foreign actors are eager to extend their influence possibilities further.
+Influence and disinformation activities aim to sow confusion and doubt by creating or reinforcing social fault lines or promote an alleged superiority of a foreign actors' own political model.

 Risk factors in an interconnected world

-Normal conversations via telecommunications networks are not secure against eavesdropping.
-It has to be assumed that foreign intelligence services make considerable efforts to intercept and record the content of telecommunications.
-It is often almost impossible to detect and prove this.
-This is aggravated by the fact that German telecommunications are partly routed through servers or Internet exchange points abroad.
+The interconnected world we live in, provides a heightened importance to espionage of telecommunications for foreign intelligence services.
+Conversations via telecommunications networks do not provide sufficient protection against unwanted eavesdropping.
+It must be assumed that foreign intelligence services invest considerable efforts to intercept and record the content of telecommunications.
+Detection and attribution is often almost impossible.
+This is further highlighted by the fact that in Germany telecommunications are partly routed through servers or internet exchange points hosted abroad.

-There is also a risk of eavesdropping regarding all wireless communications via, for instance, Wi-Fi and Bluetooth connections.
-Furthermore, data stored on interconnected devices constitute a risk and may become the focus of espionage activities.
-In sensitive areas in particular, for example in the direct environment of companies or in the government district of the federal capital of Berlin, there is a real risk of communications interception and of illicit data exfiltration that should not be underestimated.
+There is also a risk of espionage regarding all wireless communications via, for instance, wifi and bluetooth connections.
+Furthermore, data stored on interconnected devices constitute a further risk and may provide a focus of espionage activities.
+In areas where sensitive information is exchanged, for example in the close environment of companies or in the government district of the federal German capital Berlin, there is a true risk of communications interception and of illicit data exfiltration that needs to be taken into consideration.

 The role of the German domestic intelligence services

-Espionage is a definite threat to German interests.
-This is, for instance, the case when confidential diplomatic negotiating positions become known beforehand as a result of intelligence operations, which undermines German foreign policy.
+Espionage is a threat to German interests.
+For instance, if confidential diplomatic negotiating positions are disclosed as a result of foreign intelligence operations, it can undermine German foreign policy.
 This is also the case when foreign powers exert undue influence on democratic opinion-forming and decision-making processes.
-This moreover includes spying on and infiltrating opposition groups from third countries or even attacks against dissidents by foreign intelligence services in Germany.
-Furthermore, the loss of know-how and the economic damage caused by espionage are immense.
-Espionage by foreign states is always detrimental to Germany’s national sovereignty.
-Uncovering and preventing espionage activities by foreign intelligence services is one of the core tasks of the German domestic intelligence services.
+Further breaches of sovereignty include spying on and infiltrating foreign opposition groups or attacks against dissidents by foreign intelligence services in Germany.
+Furthermore, the unwanted loss of know-how through espionage can cause immense damage.
+Illegitimate activities by foreign states are detrimental to Germany's national sovereignty.
+Uncovering and preventing such activities is one of the core tasks of the German domestic intelligence services.

 The importance of cooperation

-For the counter-intelligence department of the Bundesamt für Verfassungsschutz (BfV), cooperation with a variety of national and international bodies is vital.
+For the counter-intelligence department of the Bundesamt für Verfassungsschutz (BfV), cooperation with a variety of national and international bodies is of great importance.

-At national level, BfV’s counter-intelligence department works closely with other agencies: the domestic intelligence services of the federal states, the German foreign intelligence service BND, the Federal Office of Military Counter-Intelligence (BAMAD), the Federal Criminal Police Office (BKA) and the Federal Public Prosecutor (GBA) as well as other agencies of various ministries.
+At national level, BfV's counter-intelligence department works closely with other agencies: the domestic intelligence services of the federal states (LfV), the German foreign intelligence service (BND), the Federal Office of Military Counter-Intelligence (BAMAD), the Federal Criminal Police Office (BKA) and the Federal Public Prosecutor (GBA) as well as other agencies of various ministries.
+Moreover, BfV regularly exchanges information as required at European and international level.
+This leads to new intelligence and contributes to BfV's flexible response and adaptation to security risks.

 Future challenges

-Foreign intelligence services will try to spy in Germany in future as well.
-Foreign actors will also pursue their secret efforts to exert influence.
-Illegally acquiring sensitive products and technologies from Germany and using them for new weapon systems continues to be of importance to some states.
+Foreign intelligence services will continue to apply all methods against Germany.
+Foreign actors will also pursue their hidden agenda to exert influence.
+The illegal acquisition of sensitive products and technologies will remain important for some states.

-Changing (global) political circumstances, new technological possibilities and a tendency towards state terrorist activities constantly present new challenges to BfV’s counter-intelligence department.
-This requires a careful and proactive approach.
+The everchanging (global) political circumstances, new alliances and rivalries and technological developments pose new challenges to BfV's counter-intelligence department.
+This requires a circumspect and proactive approach.